 Rim Just Half the Glass

-You don't have to rim the entire glass, simply stop half way while rolling and serve the drink with half a rim.
-This option has an interesting look and it serves a purpose.
+You don't have to rim the entire glass, simply stop halfway while rolling and serve the drink with half a rim.
+This option has an interesting look and it serves a purpose:

-- Some drinkers truly dislike anything on the rim of their glass.
+- Some drinkers dislike anything on the rim of their glass.
 You can cater to their taste by leaving half of the glass bare so they can drink from that side.

 Make Your Own Colored Sugar